cpan-testers/cpantesters-deploy/README.md

 The web app has its own database to manage user accounts and preferences.

+## Production System

+The production system is a `k3s` Kubernetes cluster in an essentially stock configuration.

+### K3S Server Configuration

+The primary k3s server is nact-pdx-001 and was created using their quick-start shell script.
+After much pain and confusion, I figured out that the wireguard-native backend for the Flannel networking system fixed some cross-node networking issues I was having.

+    curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--flannel-backend=wireguard-native" sh -

+### K3S Node Configuration

+The other systems were joined to the Kubernetes cluster as nodes using the same quick-start shell script.
+The `K3S_TOKEN` is located on the server node in the file `/var/lib/rancher/k3s/server/node-token`.

+    curl -sfL https://get.k3s.io | K3S_URL=https://nact-pdx-001.cpantesters.org:6443 K3S_TOKEN=... sh -

+### Added Cluster Services

+These are cluster-wide services added to the K3S deployment for use by CPAN Testers.

+#### Longhorn

+We use Longhorn for persistent volume claims.
+Longhorn requires `iscsiadm` is installed on the systems.
+Longhorn itself is managed by the Helm chart in `kube-system/longhorn.yml`.

+### CPAN Testers deployment

+The CPAN Testers services are described in individual files in the `kube/` directory.
+A simple `kubectl apply -R -f kube/` should update the cluster to the correct state.

+### Working with the Kubernetes Cluster

+- TODO: How to set up kubectl
+- TODO: Set up kubedash?

 ## Repository Overview

 ### Rexfile

-CPANTesters is managed with [Rex](http://rexify.org).
-The `Rexfile` contains the main routines for the CPANTesters deploy processes.
-To see the documentation for deploying, do `perldoc ./Rexfile`.
+CPANTesters was managed with [Rex](http://rexify.org).
+In the future, the `Rexfile` will contain the necessary configuration to setup the Kubernetes servers and add nodes to the cluster.

 ### Dockerfile

-CPAN Testers is currently being migrated to Docker containers to make it easier to develop and deploy.
-During the transition, Docker is used for development, but production deployment is done using Rex.
+CPAN Testers is uses Docker containers to make it easier to develop and deploy.
+Docker Compose is used for development, and the production deployment uses Kubernetes.

 The Dockerfile in this repository builds a base image with prereqs that all the apps need.
 The Dockerfiles in the `src` repositories are